lathanasiadis/2015-pisa-eda/README.md

 - Reading
 - Science

-Results for male and female students are logged separetely in the dataset.
+Results for male and female students are logged separately in the dataset.

 I examined the following factors to conclude whether they affected the students' performance:
 - Country